samuel-walker/fme-desktop-data-integration/README.md

 ## Adapting this Module

 All of this content is provided for instructors to use, adapt, and remix for their own modules.
-Please note that this use does come with some legal caveats, explained in [About this Document](/CADGIS0About/0.00.AboutThisDocument.md).
+Please note that this use does come with some legal caveats, explained in [About this Document](/Integration0About/0.00.AboutThisDocument.md).

 If you wish to change the content of the manual, you can fork the [GitHub repository]().
 The manual is created using the [Gitbook toolchain](https://toolchain.gitbook.com/) and is written in easily editable [Markdown](https://daringfireball.net/projects/markdown/).
 [Detailed instructions on adapting this content]() are also available.

 Some suggestions for adaptation:
 - Localize the exercise data to your country or city.
 A list of open data portals is available [here](https://www.opendatasoft.com/a-comprehensive-list-of-all-open-data-portals-around-the-world/).
+  - If you do change the data, feel free to modify the [Module Resources](Integration0About\0.02.CourseResources.md) page.
 - If it fits your course better, you could choose a single data integration scenario.
 If you prefer to grade close-ended questions, you could write those for one or more scenarios.
 You could also restrict the datasets or provide a data integration problem to solve rather then leaving it open for students to choose.

 ## Current Status